lukemcshane/eg-pages/README.md

 **shows a handful of examples of the find command**

+## Customize:
-Customize your `~/.eg` file with the extra details you really want to remember.
+Fill out your `~/.eg` file with the extra details you really want to remember.
 When you next run `eg find` your most useful examples will be right at the top.

 Right now, there are very few eg pages.
 Please contribute some more!